Rosetta Design ¶

 The model elements being highlighted in different colours are:

-• DSL syntax keywords like func, alias etc.
+- DSL syntax keywords like

-• text (as string elements between "")
+etc. - text (as string elements between

-Syntax Checking ("Validation")
+Syntax Checking ("Validation") ¶

 The syntax checking feature works similarly to spell checking in a text editor, with the model providing the underlying dictionary.
 However, syntax checking is strictly enforced against the formal Rosetta DSL: the model is invalid if there is any syntax error.

-In the below example, we introduce a syntax error by mis-spelling the term VehicleFeature in the Demonstration Model.
-The resulting term gets underlined in red as VehiclFeature is not a valid term in the dictionary:
+In the below example, we introduce a syntax error by mis-spelling the term VehicleFeature

 Often, editing the model in one place may trigger syntax errors in some other place.
 To aid users identify those, files containing errors are shown in red in the Model Explorer and a red cursor in the right-side scroll-bar points to the line(s) where errors appear.
-Users could also review the errors one by one by clicking on the Go To Next Error button next to the Rosetta Design Toolbar.
+Users could also review the errors one by one by clicking on the Go To Next Error

-Auto Completion ("Scoping")
+Auto Completion ("Scoping") ¶

 To prevent syntax errors occuring in the first place, Rosetta Design can guide editing of the model by offering auto-completion suggestions in a drop-down list as the user types.
 Auto-completion is aware of the surrounding scope in which the model is being edited and offers suggestions that are relevant to that scope.

-The auto-completion tool-tip can also be invoked manually by pressing Ctrl / Cmd + Space.
+The auto-completion tool-tip can also be invoked manually by pressing Ctrl

-Auto Compilation
+Auto Compilation ¶

 As soon as a model is syntactically correct in the Rosetta DSL, it becomes executable and Rosetta Design will automatically try to generate and compile executable code from it.
 A traffic light icon at the bottom-right representing the status of the model compilation (by default: from Rosetta DSL into Java) is updated in real-time as the user edits their model.